Don't Play: Music and lyrics

 Musically, "Don't Play" is a UK garage and pop track.
 Constructed in verse–chorus form, the song runs for 3 minutes and 8 seconds (3:08).

 In the song, Anne-Marie and KSI deliver emotive lyrics about heartache.
 Anne-Marie pleads with KSI to not play with her heart, before KSI responds with his own emotive out-pouring of how much he misses her, how much she means to him and how she's blanking him.
 The song is structured in an almost conversational arrangement.

+It is composed in a key of F-sharp minor with a tempo of 128 beats per minute.

 Release and promotion

 On 4 January 2021, KSI shared a snippet of the instrumental to Twitter with the caption, "What female artist do you think would work well for this?"
 On 6 January 2021, he revealed via social media that the song is a collaboration with Anne-Marie and Digital Farm Animals, titled "Don't Play", and the song was made available for pre-order.
 "Don't Play" was released for digital download and streaming as a single on 15 January 2021 at 00:00 (UTC) by Asylum Records and Warner.
 The song was accompanied by the release of a lyric video to Anne-Marie's YouTube channel on the same day.